ibm-cloud-docs/vpc/byok-planning-encryption.md

 1. **Generate or create your root key** - You can use your on-premises HSM to generate a root key, or create one by using an {{site.data.keyword.cloud_notm}} key management service.

-   {{site.data.keyword.cloud_notm}} data centers provide a dedicated HSM to create and protect your keys.
-By using {{site.data.keyword.hscrypto}}, you can take control of your cloud data encryption keys and cloud hardware security module.
-   {: tip}

 2. **Provision a key management service (KMS)** - Choose the KMS that best meets your needs and provision an instance.

 3. **Import your root key** - Use your KMS to securely import your root key to the cloud service.
 For added security, create an import token in your KMS to encrypt and import root keys to the service.